Governance and Leadership

 Richard Thomas is the Head of Digital and Marketing at BBC Wales and has responsibility for the development of a range of innovative digital and interactive products for the BBC's audiences in Wales, the UK and further afield, as well as helping audiences navigate BBC Wales content across TV, radio and online.
 Working with multi-skilled teams, he leads the development of integrated campaigns, on-screen creative, digital content production, brand strategy, audience insight, communications and scheduling.
 Richard is a Welsh speaker, originally from the Swansea Valley but now living in Penarth.
 Before joining the BBC in March 2012 as Head of Marketing, Communications & Audiences, he was the Managing Director of Cardiff & Co, the public private partnership charged with promoting Cardiff to the world as an ideal place to live, work, invest, study, meet, visit and play.
 Before joining Cardiff & Co in 2008, he was Director of Marketing and Communications for the South West of England Regional Development Agency where he was responsible for the promotion of the region as a tourism and business investment destination.
 Richard has also worked in the fields of education and training, inward investment, economic development and government relations.

-Over the last 38 years Danny Saunders has developed educational development and lifelong learning partnerships with universities, colleges, schools, employers and community groups throughout the UK.
-He has engaged in Government advisory work, and his work has been featured extensively in peer reviewed journals and books.
-Publications include The Complete Student Handbook (Blackwell), Key Concepts in Communication Studies (Methuen), Communication and Simulation (Multilingual Matters), and The Learning Coaches of Wales (Welsh Government).
+Danny Saunders has developed educational development and lifelong learning partnerships with universities, colleges, schools, employers and community groups throughout the UK.
+Between 2006-2014 he engaged in Government advisory work, and his research has been published in peer reviewed journals and books.
+Books include The Complete Student Handbook (Blackwell), Key Concepts in Communication Studies (Methuen), Communication and Simulation (Multilingual Matters), and The Learning Coaches of Wales (Welsh Government).
 He has an international reputation for developing innovation through curriculum design and student centred learning.
 Specialisms include widening participation in higher education, quality enhancement, and the advancement of peer tutoring where undergraduates help students in schools plan their learning journeys into universities.
 His recent academic activity has involved writing case studies, work based learning, coaching, and designing new progression pathways into higher education.
-Danny is an Emeritus Professor at the University of South Wales and a visiting Professor at the University of Wales Trinity Saint David.
-He is a governor of Cardiff and Vale College, and continues his involvement in higher education through quality assurance reviews for the QAA, impact studies, external examining, and conference organising.
+Danny is an Emeritus Professor at the University of South Wales.
+He is a governor and the Vice Chair of Cardiff and Vale College, and continues his involvement in higher education through quality assurance reviews for the QAA, impact studies, and external examining.

 Danny is a Chartered Psychologist and a Fellow of the Higher Education Academy.
 In 2010 he received the OBE for Services to Higher Education in Wales.